 Insoluble fiber adds bulk to your stool and helps move it through your intestines.
 Aim to consume 25 to 30 grams of fiber per day.

 When your body becomes dehydrated, so does your colon.
-Be sure to drink plenty of water or other non-sugary beverages, such as decaffeinated tea, throughout the day.
+Be sure to drink plenty of water or other non-sugary beverages, like decaffeinated tea, throughout the day.

 For some people, stress goes right to their gut and causes constipation.
 Try managing stress through:

-Some medications, such as opioids, sedatives, or blood pressure drugs, may cause chronic constipation.
+Some medications, like opioids, sedatives, or blood pressure drugs, may cause chronic constipation.
 If you take medications that cause constipation, ask your doctor if a non-constipating alternative is available.

-Everyone experiences constipation now and then.
-When it’s used as directed, Epsom salt is an effective, FDA-approved alternative to stimulant laxatives.
-As long as you use Epsom salt in recommended doses, the side effects should be minimal and mild.
+As long as you use Epsom salt in recommended doses, the side effects are generally mild.
 In the case of laxatives, less is more.
-You should use as little as necessary to get results.
+Use as little as necessary to get results.

 If you have any concerns about Epsom salt or you experience serious side effects, stop using it and contact your doctor.